KatieYeoman/Katie-Yeoman/README.md

 Heater is the Aspen simulation that was used to obtain the economic costs for the heater in this node.
 The simulation contains 2 heaters, as was found to be optimal.

 Node E economics is a spreadsheet used to compile all the economic values obtained by hand, or from Aspen.

+Phase 2 cashflow contains the spreadsheet the group cashflow table was calculated using.